FivEawE/AutoSplitterGTAVCS/README.md

 ## Changelog

+### Version 0.2.1

+* Fixed version checking for 1.7.4 I had broken while testing other PPSSPP 1.7.x versions.

 ### Version 0.2

-* Added support for PPSSPP 1.8.0 64 bit versions.
-The US version of the game works as well.
+* Added support for PPSSPP 1.8.0 64 bit version.
+* The US version of the game works as well.

 ### Version 0.1